How to Export Matplotlib Charts to a PDF

 Once you run the above code, a new PDF file (called charts) would be created at your specified location.

-Finally, you may want to check the following guide to learn more about creating matplotlib charts in Python.
+Finally, you may want to check the following guide to learn more about creating Matplotlib charts in Python.